What We are Looking At

 The Python Listener

 Using Python language, we will have to setup a listener script on Pi using Python that will help us to listen to the incoming packets and read the sensor values.
-Set the correct port number and we are set to go.

 Have a look at my code